 Blind and partially sighted people may have difficulty following the plot or story line of a TV programme.
 If so they may find that audio description can assist them.
 Like a narrator telling a story, an additional commentary describes body language, expressions and movements, making the story clear through sound.

 We can audit an existing website to help you identify work which needs to be done to improve its accessibility.
 Alternatively we can carry out a development audit as you design and build a new website or redesign a website.
 All audits are carried out with all users in mind.
 This includes people with sight loss, hearing, mobility and cognitive impairments.
-For further information visit the visit the Services section of RNIB Business.
+For further information see our RNIB Business pages.

 This section contains resources to help you ensure that the environment is safe and suitable for blind and partially sighted people.